-On Feb.
-19, Nintendo Switch Online will get two NES and two Super NES titles added to the library of classic games available to paying members.
+As of Feb.
+19, Nintendo Switch Online has two more NES and two more Super NES titles in its library of classic games available to paying members.

 The Super NES titles, never before released in the U.S., are Pop’n TwinBee, “a classic cute-’em-up shooter,” and Smash Tennis, “a 16-bit spin on the competitive sport with personality to spare.”

 From the 8-bit NES, cult favorite action-platformer Shadow of the Ninja and the powerboat racer Eliminator Boat Duel are joining the library.